 Discussion: It was commented by two participants that some clarification is indeed useful for nnpfc_constant_patch_size_flag equal to 0.
 The text in JVET-AB0049 item 6 was preferred.
 An additional suggestion was to add the quoted text:

 The values of inpPatchWidth and inpPatchHeight are provided by external means not specified in this Specification “or determined by the post-processing unit”.

-The BoG recommended to adopt JVET-AB0049 item 6 with additional change noted above.
+Decision: The BoG recommended to adopt JVET-AB0049 item 6 with additional change noted above.